-My wife and I used to subscribe to cable TV, until we realized it didn’t offer us the value we were seeking.
-So after reviewing the channels we regularly watched, we decided to cut the cord on cable.
-After paying for cable for over 10 years, we decided it was no longer a necessary expense – especially with the inexpensive replacement options available to virtually everyone.
-The easiest way to replace cable TV is through a combination of an HDTV converter or antenna to pick up over the air TV signals, and a way to watch movies.
+My wife and I used to subscribe to cable TV until we realized it didn’t offer us the value we sought.
+So, after reviewing the channels we regularly watched, we decided to cut the cord on cable.
+After paying for cable for over ten years, we decided it was no longer a necessary expense – especially with the inexpensive replacement options available to virtually everyone.
+The easiest way to replace cable TV is through a combination of an HDTV converter or antenna to pick up over-the-air TV signals and a way to watch movies.

-One of my favorite streaming television options is Netflix, which offers unlimited online streaming videos and a very deep library of movies, TV shows, documentaries, and most importantly, original content.
-They also still offer the DVD delivery service as a separate subscription offer, but I’ve never used that – only the streaming video subscription.
+One of my favorite streaming television options is Netflix, which offers unlimited online streaming videos and a very deep library of movies, TV shows, documentaries, and, most importantly, original content.

-The best part – Netflix is relatively inexpensive, coming in at around
+The best part is that Netflix is relatively inexpensive.

 Does Netflix Offer a Military Discount?

 I know what you’re thinking – let me see if I can swing a military discount on Netflix.
 I always asked for a military discount when I was still in the service, and many times, it worked.
-But military discounts usually work best for one time purchases, or when you buy something in person.
+But military discounts usually work best for one-time purchases or buying something in person.

 Here is what you need to do to take advantage of the free Netflix trial offer: